From 2020. Honorary Honorary Professor in the School of Modern Languages & Cultures, University of Durham.

 1997.
 Graduated with BA (Russian Studies) degree (first-class honours) at London University (School of Slavonic and East European Studies).

-2007 onwards: Although I work mainly as an academic researcher, I continue to contribute occasionally to specialist business publications, including Emerging Markets, Gas Matters and Italian Gas and Power.
+2007-2017: Although I worked mainly as an academic researcher, I continued to contribute occasionally to specialist business publications, including Emerging Markets, Gas Matters and Italian Gas and Power.

 1998-2007: I wrote mainly on energy, business and finance in the former USSR, and occasionally on wider international business issues.
 I contributed to the financial magazines Emerging Markets, Trade Finance and Project Finance and various industry journals.
 I wrote occasionally on Russia for the Guardian, the Observer, Financial News and Economist Intelligence Unit publications.
 I worked as Associate Editor of Emerging Markets from 2006 to 2011.